Davidsoff/headoftheriver/content/deelnemers/bepaling/index.en.md

     In accordance with the RvR*, Article 75 up to and including 81, the time penalty is set to 15 seconds.

     Protests will be made known by raising the hand as a sign of protest.
 Protests will be received and registered by the race official in charge of protests.
 The official in charge of protests can be found at the motorboat immediately after the finish line.
 Each protest must be submitted in writing using the protest forms available for that purpose and given to the Jury Secretary within one hour of the race finish.
-Forms can be turned into the Jury Secretary at the boathouses of either RIC or William III.
+Forms can be turned into the Jury Secretary at the boathouse of William III.
 Protests will be handled by the umpire/s which are member of the Jury Board.
 The Jury Board sits in the boardroom at the Willem III boathouse.

     It is necessary that the club or team representative is and remains nearby during the handling of the protest.
 For a smooth processing of the protest, the club or team representative must ensure that the club or team representatives against whom the protest is made, is also present and available.
 We use the phone number that begins with 06 and can be found through your profile you made during making your entry.